GPBotforPumpFun/PumpFunBot/README.md

 If you're a developer interested in the technical details or want to contribute to the project, please check out our repository for more information.

-## Contributing

-We welcome contributions!
-If you have ideas or improvements:
-- Fork the repository.
-- Submit a pull request with your changes.
-- For major modifications, please open an issue first to discuss your ideas.

-## License

-*Add your license information here (e.g., MIT License) if applicable.*

 ## Contact

 For questions, support, or further information, please reach out via Telegram: